-ALL BIDS SHALL REMAIN FIRM UNTIL 5:00 P.M., RICHMOND TIME, ON THE DATE OF THE RECEIPT OF BIDS.
-An award of the 2011A-2 Bonds, if made, will be made by or on behalf of the Treasury Board within such six-hour period of time.
-Unless all bids are rejected, the 2011A-2 Bonds will be awarded to the bidder whose bid results in the lowest true interest cost to the Commonwealth for the 2011A-2 Bonds combined, based on the Revised Amounts, as defined below (see "Changes to Preliminary Principal Amounts").
-The true interest cost (expressed as an annual interest rate) will be determined as being twice that factor or discount rate, compounded semi-annually, which, when applied against each semi-annual debt service payment (interest, or principal and interest, as due, including any mandatory sinking fund payment) for the 2011A-2 Bonds, will equate the sum of such discounted semi-annual payments to the total purchase price.
-In case of a tie, the State Treasurer on behalf of the Treasury Board may select the successful bidder.
-The State Treasurer on behalf of the Treasury Board reserves the right to waive irregularities in any bid or the bidding process and to reject any or all bids.
-The award of the 2011A-2 Bonds is subject to consent of the Governor of Virginia.
+ALL BIDS SHALL REMAIN FIRM UNTIL 5:00 P.M.
+(EDT) ON THE DATE OF THE SALE.
+An award of the 2011A Bonds, if made, will be made by the Authority within such six hour period of time.
+Unless all bids are rejected, the 2011A Bonds will be awarded to the bidder whose bid results in the lowest true interest cost to the Authority, based on the Revised Amounts described above.
+The true interest cost (expressed as an annual interest rate) will be determined as being twice that factor or discount rate, compounded semi-annually, which, when applied against each combined semi-annual debt service payment (interest, or principal and interest, as due, including any mandatory sinking fund payment) for the 2011A Bonds, will equate the sum of such discounted semi-annual payments to the total purchase price.
+The true interest cost shall be calculated from the dated date of the Bonds.
+In case of a tie, the Authority, at its sole discretion, may select the successful bidder.
+THE AUTHORITY RESERVES THE RIGHT TO WAIVE IRREGULARITIES IN ANY BID AND TO REJECT ANY OR ALL BIDS.